hyperledger/toc/project-reports/0000-quarterly-update-template.md

 <mark>_Required: Sum up the status and health of your project and the community in a few sentences.
 Consider this the TL;DR for the rest of the report.
 How is your community doing health-wise?
 Are questions being answered?
 Are contributors acting appropriately?
 Are there new contributors showing up?_
 </mark>

-# Questions/Issues for the TOC
+# Questions/Issues for the TAC

-<mark>_Required: If there are any specific issues that the TOC should be aware of or specifically address, then please call them out.
+<mark>_Required: If there are any specific issues that the TAC should be aware of or specifically address, then please call them out.
 If not, then it is helpful to state something like: "There are no issues at this time."
 When in doubt, it is better to include information or questions, rather than waiting._
 </mark>

 # Releases